System Information Decomposition: Information Decomposition

 \subsection{Partial Information Decomposition Framework}

 In classical information theory, the joint mutual information may occasionally be larger or smaller than the sum of the mutual information between individual variables.
-Consequently, traditional redundant information calculations may yield negative values, contradicting our intuitive understanding.
-To address this phenomenon, Beer et al. proposed the Partial Information Decomposition (PID) framework \cite{williams2010nonnegative}.
+Consequently, traditional redundant information calculations may yield negative values \cite{schneidman2003synergy, barrett2015exploration}, contradicting our intuitive understanding.
+To address this phenomenon, Williams and Beer proposed the Partial Information Decomposition (PID) framework \cite{williams2010nonnegative}.

 The PID framework facilitates the decomposition of joint mutual information between multiple source variables and a target variable.
 Specifically, for a random target variable $Y$ and a random source variables $X={X_{1}, X_{2}, \cdots, X_{n}}$, the PID framework allows for the decomposition of the information that $X$ provides about $Y$ into information atoms, such as redundant, synergistic and unique information.
 These atoms represent the partial information contributed by various subsets of $X$, individually or jointly, providing a more nuanced understanding of the relationships between the target and source variables.